Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Loss of muscle

-Some of the side effects of treatment are temporary.
+Some of the side effects are temporary.
 Others are more long-lasting.
-This depends on the type of medication used, and how it affects your body.
+This depends on the type of hormone therapy used, and how it affects your body.
 Most side effects of orchiectomy are permanent.
-Your doctor can tell you more.
+Your healthcare provider can tell you more.
 To help cope with side effects, try the tips below.

-Talk to your doctor about your symptoms.
-He or she may prescribe medications that can help you feel better and reduce problems.
+Talk with your healthcare provider about your symptoms.
+He or she may prescribe medicines that can help you feel better and reduce problems.

 Eat a healthy diet.